🛡️ Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 foundation sideload

-Build, sign, copy to a connected Prime over USB mass storage, and launch.
+Build, sign, upload to a connected Prime over usb-debug, and launch.

 Process: